bergotorino/go-launchpad/README.md

 ## Quick Start

-For a quick start check out the [Login Example](github.com/bergototino/go-launchpad/examples/login) to learn the fundamentals.
-As a next step read the code of a [Real Application](github.com/bergotorino/go-launchpad/examples/flightstatus/main.go) to get the feeling for overall.
+For a quick start check out the [Login Example](https://github.com/bergotorino/go-launchpad/blob/master/examples/login/main.go) to learn the fundamentals.
+As a next step read the code of a [More Advanced Example](https://github.com/bergotorino/go-launchpad/blob/master/examples/flightschedule/main.go) to get the feeling for overall.

 ## License